35 BIG mistakes new bloggers make (and how to fix them!)

-This causes so many problems further down the line and many bloggers find themselves having to create lots of redirects (or having to pay someone else to do it), so they move over to having the POST NAME permalink structure.
+This causes so many problems further down the line and many bloggers find themselves having to create lots of redirects (or having to pay someone else to do it) in order to move over to having the POST NAME permalink structure.

 If you have just started your blog, you can easily change you permalink structure by going to SETTINGS >>> PERMALINKS in your WordPress dashboard and selecting the POST NAME option.